Last modified: October 24, 2019

 For what purposes do we use the collected information?

 AppNexus uses the information collected on the Platform to provide, operate, manage, maintain, and enhance the Platform and allow our clients to use our Platform.
-This means facilitating: serving of ads, including interest-based advertising by our clients and partners; facilitating serving of ads based on Precise Geographic Location information; reporting on ad delivery and conversions; providing frequency capping and recency measurement; using information for fraud detection and the prevention and detection of malicious behavior and maintaining and enhancing our services including using information for machine learning, optimization and statistical analysis.
+This means facilitating: serving of ads, including interest-based advertising by our clients and partners; facilitating serving of ads based on Precise Geographic Location information; reporting on ad delivery and conversions; providing frequency capping and recency measurement; using information for fraud detection and the prevention and detection of malicious behavior and maintaining and enhancing our services including through the use of information for machine learning, optimization and statistical analysis.
 Details.

 On what legal basis do we process Personal Data